IoTReady/a9_gsm_gps_library/a9_gpio_lib/README.md

 ## Running the GPIO example:

+  > This README assumes that you have already setup the GPRS_C_SDK and CSTDK.
+If not, please follow the instructions [here](./README.md) before continuing.

 - Copy the [library folder](./a9_gpio_lib) of this project into the [demo](https://github.com/Ai-Thinker-Open/GPRS_C_SDK/tree/master/demo) folder of your installed SDK.

 - Build and flash the code as mentioned [here](./README.md).